Welcome to Stornoway Historical Society and to our website

 The Early Medical Men of Lewis 1700-1918 Few if any surviving historical records recall the names of the individuals who once administered to the medical needs of Lewis folk prior to the beginning of the 18th century.
 It is only from about 1700 onward that names and...read more

-The second of the Society's 2017/18 winter series of lectures will be held on Tuesday 28th November 2017 at 7.00 pm in the Council Chambers, Sandwick Road.
-Our guest speaker will be Seonaid Macdonald, archivist with Museum & Tasglann nan Eilean.
-The theme of her...read more
+The third of the Society's winter series of public lectures will be held on Monday 29th January 2018 at 7.00 pm in the Council Chambers, Sandwick Rd.
+Our guest speaker will be Catherine Maclean, Special Projects Curator with An Lanntair and the theme of her talk will...read more